-Tint your icing to the respectable colours.
+Tint your icing to the respectable colors.
 I separate the icing into different Ziploc containers, so this way if I have any extra, I can keep it at room temperature, in an airtight container, with no worries of it going bad for the next couple of days.
-I tend to colour my icing a day in advance as the colour deepens over time.
+I tend to color my icing a day in advance as the color deepens over time.
 All up to you!

 So now to the decorating.
 Not only are we making royal icing butterflies, but we are making butterflies that appear to be flying!
 I have seen this book technique on Pinterest and finally got around to trying it.
 It works perfectly!
 I found some books worked better than others, so create some test butterflies like I did to see what works best (you can see my black icing was a bit runny the following day.)

-Batch of royal icing, tinted to desired colours
+Batch of royal icing, tinted to desired colors

 Parchment paper cut into little squares big enough to hold your butterflies

 Stencil, if needed